willnode/forward-domain/README.md

 > We're back with improvements!
 See [CHANGES.md](CHANGES.md)

-This service forwards domains using 301 HTTP(s) redirects by default.
+This service forwards domains using HTTP(s) redirects.

-Possible scenarios:
+Example scenarios:

-+ Forward non-www to www URLs or inversely
++ Forward non-www to www domains or vice versa
-+ Forward old URLs to new URLs
++ Forward old domains to new domains

 Why using this service?